browniebroke/pypackage-template/README.md

 - The test suite will run your tests with Pytest in the Test workflow
 - A few things will run in the Lint workflow:
+   - black in check mode
-   - Black in check mode
+   - isort in check mode
-   - Flake8 with isort
+   - flake8 with isort
-   - Pyupgrade, this will make sure you sure modern Python
+   - pyupgrade, this will make sure you sure modern Python
 - The labels workflow will synchronise Github labels based on the `.github/labels.toml` file.

 ### Secrets